 Tiago Cardoso and I were both working as researchers in INESC-ID Lisbon (a research center here in Portugal) where we had the opportunity to participate in several European research projects.
 We decided to do it for a living so we founded inEvo, a research oriented company.
 Along the way we connected with some local IT companies which contracted us to do consulting and integration work so we gained experience in a wide range of applications; this allowed us to fund our in-house research.

 One of our first results was a Flash-based SVG library, getting us our first international clients with whom we developed a wide range of applications, from online postcard customizations to aircraft parking planning.
 Our goal is to innovate and provide state-of-the-art solutions to our clients.
 We have a strong focus on open source and strive to give back to the community whenever possible.

 You’ve been working on the Nuxeo Platform for three years now and have built an application called ColaDI.
 Can you tell us more about this project?
 Why did you choose the Nuxeo Platform to help build this application?

 Nuxeo was an obvious choice for document management.
 The platform is open source, modular, extensible and has proper feature “blocks” that we can assemble as needed.
 Nuxeo allowed us to easily create custom types for the 2D and 3D content.
-It also supports CMIS, which was adopted to allow for easy integration with other ECM solutions.
+It also supports CMIS, which was adopted to allow for easy integration with other Enterprise Content Management systems.